Create this Dutch oven turtle lava cake on your next camping trip.

 - Dump the cake mix on top of the caramel.

-- Slowly poor the soda over the cake mix.
+- Slowly pour the soda over the cake mix.

 - Sprinkle the bag of chocolate chips on top of the cake mix.